 - Make sure that you understand your users

 In order to create an app that is useful you have to understand your customers’ needs.
 Why would they want to use an app?
-Aside from accessibility, what needs can you fulfill with an app that you can’t on a website?
+Aside from accessibility, what needs can you fulfil with an app that you can’t on a website?

 Take the time to map out who your users are and what features they might need. - Create something user-friendly

-For your app to be successful you have to make it user-centric and that includes easy navigation, easy features, quick loading times.
-I can go on, but I think you get the gist. - Use UX Laws when designing
+If you create an app that is hard to use, you can bet that it’s unfortunately going to die a quick death.For your app to be successful you have to make it user-centric and that includes easy navigation, easy features, quick loading times, etc. I can go on, but you get the gist.

 Best practices aren’t called best practices for nothing.
 UX laws help you design a successful user experience based on psychology.
 If you want to create something that is user-centric, then it’s highly recommended to take these laws into consideration.